zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/TreeViewAnimationExpand.md

     ?>

 ### effects
-A whitespace-delimited string of animation effects that are utilized when a TreeView node is expanded.
-Options include "expandVertical" and "fadeIn".
+A whitespace-delimited string of animation effects that are used when expanding nodes.
+The supported effects are "expandVertical" and "fadeIn".

 #### Returns
 `\Kendo\UI\TreeViewAnimationExpand`